gideongodwin/Get-started-with-identity-and-access-labs/Lab 1 - Perform basic User Management tasks/04 - assign a role to a user.md

 5. From the newly opened menu select Assigned roles.

-6. At the top of the screen select + Add assignment.
+6. At the top of the screen, select + Add assignment.

-7. From the Select role dropdown menu chose the role Attribute Definition Reader.
+7. From the Directory Roles, choose the Attribute Definition Reader role

 <img width="1712" height="866" alt="13" src="https://github.com/user-attachments/assets/06e23246-3e75-4832-8a7a-d10befd25157" />